8.5.06

 Brought to me like Alcestis from the grave,

-whom Jove’s great Son to her glad husband gave,
+Whom Jove’s great Son to her glad husband gave,

-Rescu’d from death by force through pale and faint.
+Rescued from death by force through pale and faint.

-Mine as whom washt from spot of child-bed taint,
+Mine as whom washed from spot of child-bed taint,

 Purification in the old Law did save,